humhub/documentation/docs/theme/migrate.md

 ### 1.9

-- The "Directory" section has been completely revised.
+- The "Directory" section has been removed and replaced with new "People" and "Spaces" pages.

 ### 1.8